-The first root cellars in recorded history were in Australia – 40,000 years ago it is indicated that they were burying their yam harvests in order to keep them fresh.
+The first root cellars in recorded history were in Australia – more than 40,000 years ago it is indicated that they were burying their yam harvests in order to keep them fresh.
 Since then, underground food storage caches have been found all over the world, as people took advantage of the cool moist atmosphere a few feet down.

-Root cellars are often in the basement of one’s home or in a separate concrete or stone cellar just outside the home.
 Michigan State University offers these tips on conditions for the ideal root cellar:

 The produce is still alive – stored carbohydrates of energy is consumed in the presence of oxygen and produces heat and carbon dioxide.
 To maintain the proper “living” conditions, at least three variables need to be considered: temperature, humidity and ventilation.